-We recognize revenue from product sales for which there are no related services to be rendered upon shipment to customers provided that persuasive evidence of an arrangement exists, the price is fixed, title has transferred, collection of resulting receivables is reasonably assured, there are no customer acceptance requirements, and there are no remaining significant obligations.
+We recognize revenue from product sales for which there are no related services to be rendered upon shipment to customers provided that persuasive evidence of an arrangement exists, the price is fixed or determinable, title has transferred, collection of resulting receivables is reasonably assured, there are no customer acceptance requirements, and there are no remaining significant obligations.
 Gross outbound shipping and handling charges are recorded as revenue, and the related costs are included in cost of goods sold.
 Reserves for returns and allowances for customer sales are recorded at the time of shipment.
-In accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 985-605, we record shipments to distributors, retailers, and resellers, where the right of return exists, as deferred revenue.
+In accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 605, Revenue Recognition, we record shipments to distributors, retailers, and resellers, where the right of return exists, as deferred revenue.
 We defer recognition of revenue on product sales to distributors, retailers, and resellers until the products have been sold to the end customer.

-We record revenue net of any sales-related taxes that are billed to its customers.
+We record revenue net of any sales and service related taxes and mandatory government charges that are billed to our customers.
 We believe this approach results in consolidated financial statements that are more easily understood by users.